grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] Shakes arrives in the Gnat
 	* Herschel found him and told him which dock to meet them at

-* [ ] _The pursuing sub shows up, a giant black leviathan smashing its way through the flimsy wooden structures._
+* [ ] _The pursuing sub shows up_
 	* it followed Shakes in --- Shakes hadn't seen the sub with the ram since it stopped pursuing them.
 	* Hemi or Percy figures out the sub commanders must have picked Shakes up and guessed he would lead them back to the Prospect, followed Shakes quietly
+	* It took Shakes and the pursuing sub longer to arrive because they came in the long way through the main channel

 * [ ] _They scram out of the port_
 	* The Prospect follows Shakes out --- since he is lower and closer to the water he can see navigation signals better to find the main channel
+		* Or the pilot drives them out
+	* they come back out Stumey's short cut at high speed driving water up into the homes.
+The pursing sub follows behind them, smashing through huts in a way that the pilot/Percy is unwilling to do
+		* But since they've unloaded their cargo, they pass easily through the shallows
-	* Maybe the bigger pursuing sub with the ram grounds out on shallows (partially because they are not being careful and smashing direct lines through the structures)
+		* the bigger pursuing sub with the ram grounds out on shallows (partially because they are not being careful and smashing direct lines through the structures) a giant black leviathan smashing its way through the flimsy wooden structures.
 	* the pursuing sub also probably has to fight its way out with the ECC Authority boats --- maybe the Prospect hears them being fired on.
 	* or maybe the ECC Authorities ALSO fire on the Prospect?
 They don't care or know who the good guys are, they just want to maintain order in their port.